vaddi/basic/README.md

 #### Template.php ####

 Read the content from the `tpl` Folder and combines them into a basic HTML Page.
+The `Template.php` class has the base structure of the HTML Site, there you can find the starting `DOCTYPE` Element and also the `body` and `html` HTML tags.

 ### Extensions Classes ###